 Dining Table for Collective Meals

 2014-2015.
-The house I live in is a cooperative: 20 of us share a single household and the responsibilities for managing and growing as a residential community.
-We share four communal dinners per week and hold weekly meetings for consensus-based decision-making.
+The house I lived in was a cooperative: 20 of us shared a single household and the responsibilities for managing and growing as a residential community.
+We shared four communal dinners per week and hold weekly meetings for consensus-based decision-making.